-“When I met Shannon she was young and beautiful and certainly did not treat me like an MS patient,” Tom tells ABC21 News.
+"When I met Shannon she was young and beautiful and certainly did not treat me like an MS patient," Tom told ABC21 News.

-He sat down with us to share his journey to forgive his attacker.
+He sat down with us to share his journey to forgiveness.

-But domestic violence experts worry, it’s a common sign that doesn’t mean the relationship isn’t over.
+But domestic violence experts worry, it's a sign that could mean the relationship isn't over.

 In 2005, Tom LaBrosse led a sales team for Kirby vacuums.

-There he hired Shannon, and soon a budding romance began.
+There, he hired Shannon.
+A budding romance began.

-“Look, I was 41.
-Maybe we’ll call that my midlife crisis to fall in love with a 28-year-old,” Tom explains.
+"Look, I was 41.
+Maybe we'll call that my midlife crisis to fall in love with a 28-year-old," Tom explained.

 Twice divorced and with his MS symptoms worsening, Tom never anticipated falling in love again.